-Lookout Mountain trail is probably the least hiked in the park.
+Lookout Mountain trail is probably the least hiked in the northern section of the park.
 Therefore, it’s probably my favorite… as it feels the most remote.
-From Lookout Mountain it heads east, crossing the Shenipsit, the Carriage Trail, and then the Birch Mountain before looping south.
+From Lookout Mountain it heads east, crossing the Shenipsit, the Carriage Trail, and then the Birch Mountain Trail before looping south.
 The signage of the whole network is very clear and abundant.
 (Even though I corrected two separate hiking parties within 20 minutes at one point.)

 Once the trail hits Birch Mountain Brook, it heads up Birch Mountain west to link up to that trail.

 Lookout Mountain Trail intersects with this trail way down in the southern portion of the park.
 Birch Mountain trail heads north, paralleling the Shenipsit and the Carriage Trail for the most part.
 After nearing the summit of the eponymous peak, it then climbs up THE Case Mountain.